0.1 preview · macOS only for now · unsigned build (right-click → Open the first time)

 single binary

-Measured on Apple Silicon via perf-baseline.json in the repo.
+Measured on Apple Silicon via the project's perf-baseline.
 Cold-start and end-to-end render numbers (real-app first-paint via WebDriver) are tracked but not yet on macOS — tauri-driver doesn't support macOS upstream yet.

 What's in the box